How to clean mould and fungi safely.

 If your leaks are coming from internal sources such as plumbing, you do not have a leaky home.
-A leaky home means water from outside your house has made its way in.
+A leaky home means water from outside your house has made its way in, and is causing damage.

 Common signs to look out for

-Most issues with weathertightness aren’t obvious.
+A leaky home is not weathertight.
+Most weathertightness issues aren’t obvious.
 However, if water is dripping or pooling inside your home when it rains, you are likely to have a leak.
-You can also look out for:
+Also look out for:

 - sagging of ceiling linings